What APAP is doing in response to the COVID-19 pandemic

 As relief and recovery legislation will continue into the coming months, it's very important that we continue to make the case for performing arts organizations and independent artists.
 Our collective advocacy efforts as a field are working.
 Your stories are being heard.
 We thank you for your efforts and urge you to continue to engage your local Congressional staff directly.

-Members of APAP will regularly receive notices from APAP's advocacy partner, the Performing Arts Alliance.
-You can read recent notices here.
+Members of APAP will regularly receive alerts from APAP's advocacy partner, the Performing Arts Alliance.
+You can read recent alerts here.

 - Dance/NYC Coronavirus Dance Relief Fund

 - TrickleUp: This is an artists helping artists network.
 If they can get 10,000 subscribers at $10 a month, then every month we can give $10,000 to 10 different artists affected by the COVID-19 cancellations.
 And every month 10 new artists in need will get $10,000.

 - San Francisco Arts Relief Program: The investment is a combination of funding strategies designed to help the arts and culture community through grants and low-interest loans to organizations and working artists most impacted by this crisis.

 - Foundation for Contemporary Arts: Emergency Grants provide urgent funding ($500-$2,500) for visual and performing artists who incur unexpected or unbudgeted expenses for projects close to completion with committed exhibition or performance dates.

 - Rauschenberg Emergency Grants:The fund provides one-time cash grants of up to $5,000 to cover expenses caused by one-time, unexpected medical emergencies.

 - Change, Inc.: Emergency grants up to $1,000 for artists in all disciplines needing help with rent, medical expenses, utility bills, fire damage, etc.

 - Musician's Foundation: Grants typically range in amount from approximately $500-$3,000 for all professional musicians, regardless of their genre or instrument.